kubar123/MagneticKelp/README.md

 A. Try deleting the install directory noted above, and downloading the latest release from above.

 *Q. The timeout/exit stream on end of player options dont work
 A. The main window must be open and streaming the content when the timeout reaches 0.
-Do not end the media player before the timeout has ended, it only hooks into the player once.
+Do not end the media player before the timeout has ended, it only attempts to hook into the player once.